vtexdocs/help-center-content/docs/tutorials/en/what-is-dock.md

 ---
-title: What is a  dock?
+title: 'What is a  dock?'
 id: 1ctZMbdxKk8UwkQsSOM6ms
 status: DRAFT
 createdAt: 2018-03-01T21:28:08.956Z